 [H1] Chapter at a Glance

-This chapter focuses on constructing a control chart for the time between adverse sentinel events (e.g., wrong-side surgery, excessive delays in the emergency room boarding, medication errors).
-The analysis of sentinel adverse events is marked by a paucity of data.
-These events are rare.
+This chapter focuses on constructing a control chart for the time between adverse sentinel events (e.g., wrong-side surgery, excessive delays in emergency department boarding, medication errors).
+Because these events are rare, the analysis of sentinel adverse events is marked by a paucity of data.
 The method of analyzing these data must assume that there are few occurrences.
 The sample size may be large, but in most cases the adverse event does not happen.
 One way to overcome this difficulty is to analyze time between events.
 Such an analysis is different from analysis of rates of occurrences, which in sentinel events is very low.

 [H1] Distribution of Sentinel Events

 In 2002, scholar Louis Anthony Cox, Jr., provided a thorough explanation of risk analysis using binary data.
-This chapter relies on Cox’s description and shows how they apply to analysis of the risk of sentinel events.
-We begin with distribution of adverse events, a concept introduced earlier but explained again in the context of rare events.
+This chapter relies on Cox’s description and shows how it apply to analysis of the risk of sentinel events.
+We begin with the distribution of adverse events explained in the context of rare events.

 A probability density function gives the frequency of occurrence of events at a particular time.
 In contrast, a cumulative probability distribution function gives the probability of events occurring prior to a particular time.
 Take a look at exhibit 8.1.
-For each day, the number of medication errors is divided by the number of patients to see what the daily probability of medication errors is.
+For each day, the number of medication errors is divided by the number of patients to see the daily probability of medication errors.
 The data were collected over a year, but for simplicity, we have collapsed days 4 through 365 into one category.
 The first column shows the days, and the second column shows the probability density function.
 At each value, it provides the probability of the event listed.
-For example, 1 percent of medication errors occur in day 1 of a hospitalization (or the probability of medication error in day 1 is 0.01), 6 percent occur in day 2, 4 percent occur in day 3, and the remainder of the errors occurs in days 4 through 365.
-The cumulative distribution function is also given in the third column.
+For example, 1 percent of medication errors occur in day 1 of a hospitalization (or the probability of a medication error in day 1 is 0.01), 6 percent occur in day 2, 4 percent occur in day 3, and the remainder of the errors occurs in days 4 through 365.
+The cumulative distribution function is given in the third column.
 It starts at 0.1 percent and increases or stays the same thereafter.
 Note that it never decreases.
-The cumulative distribution function gives probability of occurrence of medication error on a date and prior to that date.
+The cumulative distribution function gives the probability of occurrence of a medication error on a date and prior to that date.
 For example, 7 percent of medication errors occur on the second day or prior to it.
 The cumulative distribution function changes in steps that are equal to the probability of the event in the last period.
 For example, the increase in the cumulative distribution function by going from day 1 to day 2 is 6 percent, which is equal to the probability density function associated with day 2.

 [INSERT EXHIBIT] Exhibit 8.1 Density and Cumulative Distributions